 🥑 Ingredient Notes

-- Avocados - High in fiber, a great source of healthy fats and protein, and full of vitamins and minerals.
+- Avocados - High in fiber, potassium, and healthy fats.
 Be sure to use use ripe avocados that are soft to the touch (and dark in color).
 More ripe avocados to use up?
 Try my avocado gazpacho!

-- Pitted dates - Dates are a great sugar alternative; they're high in fiber and full of magnesium and potassium.
+- Pitted dates - High in fiber and full of magnesium and potassium.

 - Cocoa powder - You can use either natural cocoa powder or Dutch cocoa powder here.